 At 19, Barkley's still very much developing, but his potential's almost limitless.
 He can not only help replace Fellaini, but make the Toffees a better team with a more varied array of attacking threats.

-After a full season in the team, Everton's decision to sell Fellaini for £27 million will look like increasingly astute business.
+After a full season in the team, Everton's decision to sell Fellaini for £27 million will seem an increasingly astute piece of business.